The Strong Gravitational Lens Finding Challenge: Lens finding methods

 \subsection{Arc-Finders}

-These methods seek to identify gravitationally lensed arcs and differentiate between them and other objects such as spiral arms and edge on spirals using their width, color, curvature and other pre-selected criterion.
+These methods seek to identify gravitationally lensed arcs and differentiate between them and other objects such as spiral arms and edge on spirals using their width, colour, curvature and other pre-selected criterion.